thomas-saigre/thomas-saigre.github.io/docs/research.md

 </div>

 I also took part in [CEMRACS 2023](http://smai.emath.fr/cemracs/cemracs23/) on the theme of «Scientific Machine Learning», and worked on a [project](http://smai.emath.fr/cemracs/cemracs23/doc/project_Sala_INRAE.pdf) to estimate interactions in microbial communities using neural networks.
 This project was proposed by [Lorenzo Sala](http://smai.emath.fr/cemracs/cemracs23/doc/project_Sala_INRAE.pdf) of INRAE, Jouy-en-Josas.

+I also worked as a research engineer part of the [Exa-MA project](https://numpex.org/exama-methods-and-algorithms-for-exascale/) of the PEPR Numpex, especially working on discretization methods for Exascale simulations.

 [My CV :fontawesome-solid-file-pdf:](cv.pdf){.md-button}